spacetelescope/romancal/docs/roman/skymatch/description.rst

 Limitations and Discussions
 ---------------------------
-As aluded to above, the best sky computation method depends on the nature of the data in the input images.
+As alluded to above, the best sky computation method depends on the nature of the data in the input images.
 If the input images contain mostly compact, isolated sources, the "local" and "global" algorithms can do a good job at finding the true sky level in each image.
 If the images contain